openebs-archive/cstor-operators/docs/developer-guide/cstor-volume.md

 - A deployment known as `cStor target`.
 - A service.

-5. `CStorVolume` replica is reconciled by the corresponding `cStor target` that got created.
+5. `CStorVolume` resource is reconciled by the corresponding `cStor target` that got created.

 6. The CVR is labelled with a CSPI UUID , that means replicas will be distributed across the pools.
 No two CStorVolumeReplicas for the given PVC will be placed on the same CStorPoolInstance(CSPI).